Validate Your European Patent in Spain

 According to the Unitary Patent statistics provided by the EPO, a Spanish translation is filed in more than 30% of Unitary Patent requests.
 Given that the Spanish market is potentially attractive for most inventions, translating into Spanish is advisable to reduce the costs of a potential validation in Spain.

-Validate your European Patent in Spain with Elion
+Validate Your European Patent in Spain with Elion

 At Elion, we handle the full validation process on your behalf: